 ELFI will send you a new loan agreement online, which you can sign electronically.
 At this time, you’ll also set up auto-debit payments to make payment hassle-free.

-$0 Application Fees: Interested, but don’t know whether or not you’ll qualify?
+$0 Application Fees: Interested, but don’t know if you’ll qualify?
 ELFI won’t hit you with a fee for applying.
 Even if you do qualify, they won’t hit you with any fees.

 Insufficient Funds Fees.
 If payments are returned because of insufficient funds, ELFI may charge a $30 fee.

-Referral Bonus: If you successfully refer someone to ELFI, you’ll receive a $400 bonus check.
-The referred customer also receives a $100 reduction in his or her principal loan balance.
+- Referral bonus: If you successfully refer someone to ELFI, you’ll receive a $400 bonus check.
+The referred customer also gets a $100 reduction in their principal loan balance.